 - Install a smart home thermostat.
 These are devices which allow you to control your home’s heating from anywhere in the world using your smartphone.
 How does this save you money?
 Well, for example, if you have the ability to turn your heating off remotely, you’ll never have to pay to heat an empty house again!

-- Invest in some home efficiency measures.
-Many of us are turned off from putting money towards things such as decent wall and roof insulation, solar panels and the like because of the prohibitive cost of installation, even though such measures lead to significant long-term savings.
-The good news is there are both grants and loans out there to remove a lot of the financial burden of these kinds of home improvement investments.
+- Invest in some home energy efficiency measures.
+Many of us are turned off from putting money towards things such as decent wall and roof insulation or solar panels because of the cost of installation, even though such measures lead to significant longer-term savings.
+The good news is there are both grants and loans out there to help you with making your home more energy efficient.

-- If you are considering retrofitting your home, you can learn more about the finance options available to you here.
+- If you're considering retrofitting your home, you can learn more about the finance options available to you here.
 We also recently spoke with a retrofit expert from Electric Ireland SuperHomes on an episode of our bonkers.ie podcast and outlined all you need to know about retrofitting.

 Did we miss anything?